 Q1 Bill of Rights

-Netiquette: rules about the proper and polite way to communicate with other people when you are using the Internet
+Netiquette: Netiquette is the rules about the proper and polite way to communicate with other people when you are using the Internet.

-Cyberspace: the online world of computer networks and the Internet
+Cyberspace: Cyberspace is the online world of computer networks and the Internet.

 Part 1: Nine Themes of Digital Citizenship

 - Digital Access: full electronic participation in society.